VinzenzKlass/anaplan-sdk/docs/transactional.md

-!!! warning "🚧 Work in Progress"
-    This page is a work in progress.

 ## Intro

 If you need to go beyond the standard flows of importing and exporting data to and from Anaplan, you likely will need